Tensor networks and efficient descriptions of classical data

-The understanding gained has been that variational methods need to be able to reproduce at least as much entropy as the data we are trying to train them on.
-The second important class of states that generally do not satisfy an entropy area law are thermal states, which in nature are very close to classical data.
-In case of thermal states, which are mixed states ($\tr(\rho^2)<1$), the EE does no longer measure only the quantum entanglement but also mixedness and the thermodynamic entropy.
-The quantity that is well suited to characterizes the mutual dependence between the subsystems is the mutual information (MI)
+Mutual information (MI) is a key information-theoretic measure for quantifying interdependence between variables, applicable to both classical and quantum systems~\cite{Cover2006Elements,Wolf2008Area}.
+For mixed states like thermal states, which are quantum generalizations of classical Boltzmann distributions, the entanglement entropy (EE) accounts not only for quantum entanglement but also the degree of mixedness and thermal entropy, leading to mixed signals that cannot be diagnosed without looking at MI.
+The mutual information between subsystems $A$ and $B$ is defined as:

-with $S(A, B)$ denoting the entropy of the combined system of $A$ and $B$ and $S(A)\neq S(B)$ in general.
-MI has the favorable property that in both the classical and the quantum world it is an upper bound for all the correlations in the system~\cite{Wolf2008}, even beyond linear correlations.
-Both for classical and quantum systems, it has been shown that thermal states of systems with a finite range of interaction satisfy an area law MI scaling~\cite{Wolf2008} and indeed it has been proven that these states can be efficiently captured using TNs~\cite{Hastings2006Solving,Molnar2015}.
+where $S(\rho)$ denotes the entropy of the state $\rho$.
+MI is advantageous as it provides an upper bound for all correlation functions, and it has been shown that thermal states with finite interaction ranges follow an area law for MI scaling~\cite{Wolf2008Area}.
+Indeed, such thermal states can be efficiently represented using tensor networks~\cite{Hastings2006Solving,Molnar2015Approximating}.

-For classical data distributions, the entanglement entropies in Eq. \eqref{eq:defMutInfoEntropy} are replaced by the Shannon entropy

-where \(\mathbb{P}_{{A}{B}}\) is the joint probability distribution of the statistical ensemble describing the data and \(\mathbb{P}_{A} = \int_{\mathcal{B}} d\mathbb{P}_{{A}{B}}\) is the marginal probability distribution corresponding to the subsystem $A$.
-Here, we study the scaling of mutual information in classical data to understand whether TN methods are likely to scale well for large data machine learning tasks.
-Based on the experience gained in the quantum realm, if a model (neural network, tensor networks, etc.) is to be expected to learn some data well, it needs to be able to produce probability distributions whose mutual information between subsystems scales least as rapidly or more as the mutual information of the data.
+For classical data, MI is defined using Shannon entropy: